matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 ### Getting delayed events

-We propose adding a new authenticated endpoint `GET /_matrix/client/v1/futures` to the client-server API to allow clients to get a list of all the events that have been scheduled to send in the future.
+A new authenticated client-server API endpoint `GET /_matrix/client/v1/futures` allow clients to get a list of all the events that have been scheduled to send in the future.

 ```http
 HTTP 200 OK